Woreira/Woreira/README.md

   </a>
 </p>

-<h3 align="center">Hi, I'm a somewhat experienced programmer, working mostly on games and also some other cool-looking stuff.<br></h3>
+<h3 align="center">Hi, I'm a somewhat experienced programmer, working mostly on games and also some other cool-looking stuff.
+I'm interested with data-structure, AI and graphics.<br></h3>

 - Currently working on MARBLEFLOW;<br>
 - Also working on NEATy (Neuro Evolution of Augmented Topologies for Unity);<br>